jg10545/patchwork/docs/feature.md

   * Modified loss function from [RINCE](https://arxiv.org/abs/2201.04309): set kwarg `q` above zero.
 The RINCE paper used `q=1`.
   * Modified projection head from [DirectCLR](https://arxiv.org/abs/2110.09348): set kwarg `num_hidden=0`.

-### Differences between the paper and `patchwork`

-I haven't implemented the LARS optimizer used in the paper.
-Using the `opt_type` kwarg you can choose Adam or momentum optimizers.

 ### Example code